Ti-hueh-kué

-Ti-hoeh-koé (豬血粿 (zhū xiě guǒ, ti-hoeh-koé) or 豬血糕 (zhū xiě gāo, ti-hoeh-ko)), also known as pig's blood cake, is a blood pudding served on a stick as street food in Taiwan.
-Its alternative name is black cake.
+Ti-hueh-kué, also known as ti-hueh-ko or pig's blood cake, is a blood pudding served on a stick as street food in Taiwan.
 It is made with steamed pork blood, sticky rice and then coated in peanut powder and coriander with dipping sauces.
-Pig's blood cake came from Fujian to Taiwan and then developed.
+Pig's blood cake originated in Fujian and developed afterwards in Taiwan.
 It is eaten as a snack.
 It can also be cooked in a hot pot.
 It is served hot by street vendors who keep it warmed in a wooden box or metal steamer.
 A description from Seriouseats described it as cross between a rice cake and mochi.